Press Release

 “Connected communities lead to stronger relationships, increased trust, and improved access to information.
 Our work at Center for the Future of Arizona shows that lasting positive changes can occur when communities come together to engage, listen, and collaborate,” said Sybil Francis, President and CEO of Center for the Future of Arizona.

-“Not only does Habits of the Heart and Mind define the essential pillars of civic culture, it elevates the community leaders doing the hard work required to build a stronger civic culture in their communities.
+“Not only does Habits of Heart and Mind define the essential pillars of civic culture, it elevates the community leaders doing the hard work required to build a stronger civic culture in their communities.
 By sharing valuable lessons from their success, it empowers all of us with the inspiration and know-how to strengthen our own communities from within,” said Goodwin Liu, Board Chair of the American Academy of Arts & Sciences.

 Access the full report here.